6310-Chronicles/frontend/README.md

 4. To open the Student screen, use any of the userid's: 'student1', 'student2' and 'student8'.
 The passwords for these are 'password1','password2' and 'password8', respectively.
 _[ This screen was intended to submit course preferences for a student to a BlueMix platform.
-Because of licensing limitations,
+Because of licensing limitations, the Team was not able to complete and end-to-end.]_
 5. To open the Admin screen, use userid of 'admin' and password of 'password'.
+_[ This screen is not fully implemented ]_